Microsoft disAbility Scholarship

 - Work experience

-- In no more than 500 words, describe how you plan to be engaged in the technology industry in your career.
+- In no more than 500 words, describe how you plan to be engaged in the technology industry or technology law or policy in your career.

 - In no more than 500 words, please share your vision of how Microsoft can innovate its future devices and services solutions to creatively & successfully support those living with disabilities in the workplace and in daily life to reach their potential.